adlerre/obd2-mqtt/README.md

 </p>

 #### READ

-The READ state is used to read PIDs, either using an internal function or by setting the PID codes, response, and value changes.<br />
+The READ state is used to read PIDs, either using an internal function or by setting the PID codes, response, and value changes.
+The PID codes must be entered in decimal __NOT__ hexadecimal.<br />
 Option __scale factor__ can be a mathematical expression.<br />
-The PID codes must be entered in decimal __NOT__ hexadecimal.

 ##### Example